fnuecke/oc2/common/src/main/resources/assets/oc2/doc/en_us/item/robot.md

 # Robot
 ![I, for one, welcome our new robot overlords](item:oc2:robot)

 Robots are essentially mobile [computers](../block/computer.md).
 Due to their non-stationary nature, there is some behavior that differs from regular computers.
 They cannot connect to [bus interfaces](../block/bus_interface.md).
 Instead of card devices, they support module devices.
 These are specialized devices taking into account the robots' mobility.
+In place of a second [hard drive](hard_drive.md) bay they have a [floppy](floppy.md) slot, since they cannot use [disk drives](../block/disk_drive.md).

 Robots have a fixed-size inventory and sport a state-of-the-art energy storage.
 Only the regular inventory of robots can be automatically filled and emptied, for example by devices such as a hopper.
 The component inventory of the robot must be manually configured.